una-ui/una-ui/docs/content/3.components/table.md

 ## Slots

-> You can use the following slots to customize the switch.
+> You can use the following slots to customize the table.

 | Name              | Description         | Props    |
 | ----------------- | ------------------- | -------- |